ohdsi-studies/HIVTreatmentPathways/README.md

 How to run
 =============
-1. Requirements for executing this package:
+**1. Requirements for executing this package:**
-- **ATLAS Environment**
+- ATLAS Environment
-* CohortPathways and Characterization
+- CohortPathways and Characterization